All Collections

 Wi-Fi Environment Visualization

 The Wi-Fi Environment table in the sensor status page displays the Wi-Fi environment around the sensor from a periodic AP scan.
 The results include SSIDs, BSSIDs, RSSI values, channel information, and related information you can see by hovering over the (i) info element.
-The information in the table is now available to view as a chart, helping you visualize your channel plan and see areas free, with channel overlap or with channel interference.
+The information in the table is now available to view as a chart, helping you visualize your channel plan and see areas free, with channel overlap, or with channel interference.

 The new Wi-Fi Environment has two views: A collapsed view and an expanded view you can access by clicking the full-screen icon.